-- Network Structures of Effective Management - Success requires two things: being technically competent and being able to effectively manage social relationships.
+- Strategic Leadership - Success requires two things: being technically competent and being able to effectively manage social relationships.
 This course combines sociology and economics to introduce general principles of management with an emphasis on how the management of relationships has real and hard outcomes for you, as someone attempting to create value and advance your career.
 The goal is to provide you with a set of tools that you can use immediately and effectively.
 The material is approached from the perspective of an entrepreneurial manager/leader trying to get things done.
 This focuses the discussion on the central task of creating value through coordination: coordinating your personal contacts to diverse groups in an organization, coordinating employees within and between the functional groups in an organization, and coordinating business activities across diverse markets.
 Principles of social organization indicate how best to coordinate those interests to create value.
 This course is an introduction to those principles and their application.

 - Strategies and Processes of Negotiation - Managerial success requires agreement and collaboration with other people.
 This course is designed to be relevant to the broad spectrum of negotiation problems that are faced by managers, and to teach you the skills necessary to discover and implement optimal solutions to these problems.
 These skills include an understanding of the problem at hand, the other parties involved, the common biases in the judgments and decisions of negotiators, and the effective tactics of social influence.

 Managing in Organizations - Business transactions commonly take place among people.
 Understanding the factors that determine people's actions and interactions is therefore a critical prerequisite for being successful in the work environment.
 This course is about managing people - oneself and others.